Vetsou/goru/README.md

 go run main.go -site=danbooru -ids="4,22,6"
 # Download tags from images with id from 1 to 7 from safebooru
 go run main.go -site=safe -ids="1-7"
+# Download General and Artist tags from images with id from 1 to 4 and 9 from danbooru
+go run main.go -site=dan -ids="1-4,9" -type="ar,g"
 ```